JackPriceBurns/old-java-projects/README.md

 This is a GitHub repo full with super old Java projects I found in my Dropbox account.

-These projects are mostly Minecraft plugins and were coded between 2014-1016.
+These projects are mostly Minecraft Bukkit plugins and were coded between 2014-1016.